An expert in early years EDUCATION AND CARE

 Biography

-Shaddai is also a trustee for the Fatherhood Institute, the UK’s leading independent think tank on fatherhood, and part of the steering group for the MITEY campaign which aims to celebrate, support and increase the numbers of, men working in early childhood education in the UK.
+Shaddai is also a trustee for the Fatherhood Institute, the UK’s leading think tank on fatherhood, and part of the steering group for the MITEY campaign which aims to celebrate, support and increase the numbers of men working in early childhood.

-Between, 2018-2022, Shaddai was formerly a trustee for Early Education, a national charity supporting early years practitioners with training, resources and professional networks, and campaigning for quality education for the youngest children.
+Between, 2018-2022, Shaddai was formerly a trustee for Early Education, a national charity supporting practitioners with training, resources and professional networks, and campaigning for quality education for the youngest children.

-He was formerly part of the leadership team for the Bristol Men in Early Years (BMIEY) Network for over three years.
-A key element of his role involved networking with others both in the UK and further afield in Europe with a view towards creating a cohesive voice around tackling the gender imbalance in the early years and gender inequality as a whole.
+He was on the leadership team for the Bristol Men in Early Years (BMIEY) Network for over three years.
+This is role involved networking with others both in the UK and further afield in Europe toward creating a cohesive voice around tackling the gender imbalance in the early years.

 Shaddai’s experience working in the early years is varied, most recently he was part of the family support team within a children’s centre in central Bristol.
 He has worked as an early years practitioner in a range of PVI nurseries.
 During his time studying at the University of Bristol Shaddai was a community liaison ambassador.